 The central index included in the new WorldCat Discovery Services is an index of metadata for e-content collections libraries often provide to their users.
 These include collections from well-known content providers such as Gale, ProQuest, Elsevier, Springer, Wiley, Oxford University Press and Taylor & Francis.

 Sources of central index content include:

-- Indexing for full databases
+- Indexing for complete databases